sarahthoorens/challengeOne/README.md

 ## Description

-This is an HTML and CSS coding challenge update code to improve accessibility and optimize SEO.
+This is an HTML and CSS coding challenge to update existing code to improve accessibility and optimize SEO.
 The information provided for this challenge is as follows:

   ## User Story
 ```